A Recap of Final Fantasy VIII.

 Within Galbadia Garden, Squall's detachment regroup and try to figure out their next move.
 They are interrupted by a news broadcast that Seifer Almasy, erstwhile SeeD candidate, has been executed for crimes against Galbadia.
-The entire contingent are shaken — including Rinoa, who actually used to date Seifer back in the day — but Squall, The Stoic, is startled by how quickly the others begin to move on, wondering if he too will be so easily forgotten.
+The entire contingent are shaken — including Rinoa, who actually used to date Seifer back in the day — but Squall, The Stoic, is startled by how quickly the others begin to move on, wondering if he too would so easily become a Forgotten Fallen Friend.

 The SeeDs (and Rinoa) are given new orders: under the supervision of G-Army general Caraway, they are to escort sniper Irvine Kinneas to the capitol and assassinate the sorceress.
 Caraway's motivation for betraying his president is simple: he doesn't want to see history repeat.
-Galbadia rose to prominence by winning the Sorceress War against the nation of Esthar 17 years ago, which at the time was ruled by a sorceress named Adel — a threat much too dangerous to be left unanswered; as Caraway sees it, Deling is leading the nation towards a similar destruction.
-He also wishes his daughter Rinoa would stop messing around with these silly resistance movements, though he's been having trouble keeping her under control since her mother died.
+Galbadia rose to prominence by winning the Sorceress War against the nation of Esthar 17 years ago, which at the time was ruled by a sorceress named Adel — a threat much too dangerous to be left unanswered.
+Since then, Deling has wanted a sorceress of his own for Lensman Arms Race reasons, as Esthar itself has become completely isolationist since the war — so cut off, in fact, that nobody is even sure how to set foot in it anymore — but Caraway believes that the result will only be Galbadia's ruin.
+He also wishes his daughter Rinoa would stop messing around with these silly resistance movements, though he's been having trouble keeping her under control without her mom around.note

 Cold Sniper Irvine joins the party, completing the group of six characters the player will control through the majority of the game.
 Besides attacking with his rifle, Irvine's limit break allows him to barrage the enemy with special bullets from the party inventory.